Sometimes you may feel dissatisfied with the way a situation has been handled. That’s why we’re here.

 We act impartially and investigate complaints thoroughly and fairly, making decisions based on facts and evidence.

 At the end of an investigation, a few things can happen.
 We may determine the actions were reasonable and take no further action.
-We may recommend that an apology be offered and suggest that processes and policies be reviewed or changed.
+We may suggest that processes and policies be reviewed or changed.
 We can also recommend that a decision be reconsidered.

 These processes can take time, but always remember, we’re here to help.